kimdarkalley/bikeshare_project/README.md

 ### Date created
-This project was created and uploaded July 2021
+This project was created June 2021 and uploaded July 2021

 ### Project Title
 Exploration of Bikeshare data using python